lbrclbrc/my_coin/whitepaper_draft.md

 - The ledger explicitly records “which account a given commit belongs to”;
 - The preimage of a commit does not itself contain a public key field;
-- As long as you can prove you control the private key `SK_A` corresponding to the account’s public key `PK_A`, you can spend all commits attached to that account.
+- As long as you can prove you control the private key `SK_A` corresponding to the account’s public key `PK_A`, you can spend all commits attached to that account;
+- This mapping and the “unspent / spent” status of each commit are enforced by the ledger state machine, not by the ZK circuit in this section.

 **Additional fixed rule (specific to this section):**